2025–26 Middle Tennessee Blue Raiders men's basketball team

-The 2025–26 Middle Tennessee Blue Raiders men's basketball team represents Middle Tennessee State University during the 2025–26 NCAA Division I men's basketball season.
-The team is led by eighth-year head coach Nick McDevitt and play their home games at Murphy Center in Murfreesboro, Tennessee as members of Conference USA (C-USA).
+The 2025–26 Middle Tennessee Blue Raiders men's basketball team represented Middle Tennessee State University during the 2025–26 NCAA Division I men's basketball season.
+The team was led by eighth-year head coach Nick McDevitt and played their home games at Murphy Center in Murfreesboro, Tennessee as members of Conference USA (C-USA).

 Previous season

 The Blue Raiders finished the 2024–25 season 22–12, 12–6 in C-USA play to finish in a tie for second place.
 As the No. 3 seed in the C-USA tournament they defeated Louisiana Tech in quarterfinals before losing to Jacksonville State in the semifinals.
 They received an invitation to the National Invitation Tournament as the No. 4 seed in the Dayton region.
 The Blue Raiders lost to Chattanooga in the first round.